platformland/electric-book/book/text/measure.md

 It is standard practice for commercial platforms to maintain a status page that details the current status of the system.[^6] Many digital service units are following this practice with the UK, Australia and US (among others) maintaining status pages for their platforms.[^7] [^8] [^9]

+It is also standard practice for commercial platforms to publish public incident reports detailing any outages or security issues. [^10]

 Create a public status page for each platform and ensure users can find it.

-## 7. Publish incident reports

-It is standard practice for commercial platforms to publish public incident reports detailing any outages or security issues. [^10]

 Once resolved, publish incident reports detailing outages or security issues.

-## 8. Use the privileged position of the platform (respectfully)
+## 7. Use the privileged position of the platform respectfully

-Platform operators have the power to look across the platform and see how it is being used - for example identifying usage patterns that can be generalized into new features or used to improve how others use the platform.
-However, with great power comes great responsibility and it is essential to understand any privacy implications.
+Because platforms centralize, the teams operating them have the power to see how it is being used for a range of different users.
+This can be used to identify usage patterns that can be generalized into new features, or used to improve how others use the platform.
+However, with great power comes great responsibility.
+Understand the ethical and privacy implications of any new data analysis or collection.

 > ## Example: Monitoring and tooling for Android
 >